Malvin Kamara

 Malvin Ginah Kamara (born 17 November 1983) is a former professional footballer who played as a midfielder or full-back.
 Born in England, he was capped by Sierra Leone in 2007.

 Starting his professional career with Wimbledon in 2003, he remained as the club became the Milton Keynes Dons, before he transferred to Cardiff City in 2006.
-The following year he moved on to Huddersfield Town via Port Vale.
-He spent a brief time on loan at Grimsby Town in 2008, before he entered non-league football with Barrow in 2009.
-Over the next three years he spent brief periods at Guiseley, Forest Green Rovers, Stafford Rangers, Tamworth, Farnborough, Dulwich Hamlet, and Lewes, before he signed for Hampton & Richmond Borough in August 2012.
+The following year, he moved on to Huddersfield Town via Port Vale.
+He spent a brief time on loan at Grimsby Town in 2008 before he entered non-League football with Barrow in 2009.
+Over the next three years, he spent brief periods at Guiseley, Forest Green Rovers, Stafford Rangers, Tamworth, Farnborough, Dulwich Hamlet, and Lewes, before he signed for Hampton & Richmond Borough in August 2012.

 Club career

 Wimbledon and MK Dons

-Kamara came through Wimbledon's youth setup, joining on a professional basis in January 2003.
-His debut came on 21 April 2003 at Selhurst Park, in a 2–0 win over Preston North End.
+Kamara came through Wimbledon's youth setup, joining professionally in January 2003.
+His debut came on 21 April 2003 at Selhurst Park in a 2–0 win over Preston North End.
 He was a 72nd minute substitute for Patrick Agyemang.
 He managed to establish himself as a semi-regular in the 2003–04 season, playing 27 First Division games.
 His first goal came in a 2–1 home defeat to Sunderland on 6 April.
-His second game eleven days later, in a 3–2 win at the Valley Parade, opening the scoring against Bradford City after just five minutes.
+His second came eleven days later, in a 3–2 win at the Valley Parade, opening the scoring against Bradford City after just five minutes.

-He stuck with the club through their transformation into the Milton Keynes Dons, in the summer of 2004.
+He stuck with the club through their transformation into the Milton Keynes Dons in the summer of 2004.
 He made 29 appearances in the MK Dons first ever season, scoring once in the League Cup in a 3–0 at Peterborough United and once in the league against Walsall.
 He was to play 30 games the following season, as the club suffered relegation from League One.